Types of Ventilation

 The hybrid type of ventilation Pressure-Regulated Volume-Controlled Ventilation (PRVC) was developed to benefit from the advantages of both volume-controlled and pressure-controlled ventilation.

 This combines volume-controlled ventilation with the decelerating flow of pressure-controlled ventilation.
-Tidal volume, respiratory rate, maximum ventilation pressure (pMax), and positive end-expiratory pressure (PEEP) can be set by the user.
+The target tidal volume, respiratory rate, maximum ventilation pressure (pMax) and positive end-expiratory pressure (PEEP) can be set by the user.

-Within a test breath, the ventilator is used to select inspiratory pressure such that target tidal volume is achieved by pressure-controlled mechanical breaths.
+Within a test breath, the ventilator is used to select inspiratory pressure such that the target tidal volume is achieved by pressure-controlled breaths.

 The pressure level is constantly adapted “breath-by-breath” and set to the lowest level.
 PRVC can be used in combination with Assisted Spontaneous Breathing (ASB) to support inadequate spontaneous breathing with pressure.